epinio/docs/docs/tutorials/quickstart.md

 #### Install Epinio

-Then Epinio can be installed by using `helm` as shown below.
+Then install Epinio by using `helm` as shown below.
 Replace the `<INTERNAL-IP>` placeholder with the correct IP address:

 ```bash
 helm repo add epinio https://epinio.github.io/helm-charts